-- 6 A cursor appears.

-Use the keypad to edit the number.

-Press the Menu Select button below DEL to delete any unwanted characters.

-Press 1 to toggle between mixed case mode, uppercase mode, and lowercase mode.

-- 7 Press the Menu Select button directly below Ok once you have finished.
+- 6 A blinking cursor appears. - Use the keypad to edit the name. - Press to move one space to the left. - Press > to move one space to the right. - Press the Menu Select button directly below Delete to delete any unwanted characters. - Press 🛎 to add a space. - Press to toggle between mixed case mode, uppercase mode, and lowercase mode. - Press to toggle between numeric and letter mode. - Press the Menu Select button directly below OK once you have finished.
 The display returns to the Edit Contact screen. - 8 Press the Menu Select button directly below Done to save your changes and return to the main screen for Contacts.